Mihai Iosif

-Player career
+Playing career

 Mihai Iosif started his football career at Rapid București, in 1982, club that in years to come will remain in his soul and where he will return as manager as well.
 Iosif made his debut in the second tier in 1989, at only 15 years old, in a defeat (0–2) against Tractorul Brașov.
 In the top-flight (Divizia A), Iosif made his debut for the same club, in 1992, in a match against FC Universitatea Craiova.
 Between his debut in the second tier and the debut in the top tier (1989–1992), he played mostly for Rapid U19 team and also for Romanian youth national teams.

 In 1995, Iosif was sold to Rapid's rival, Dinamo București, but after a short period he and his teammate, Irinel Voicu entered in a transfer between Dinamo and Divizia B side, Chindia Târgoviște.
 The transfer consisted of an exchange, Iosif and Voicu for Cătălin Hîldan and Cezar Dinu.
 Iosif remarked years later that both of the players (Hîldan and Dinu) died tragically, when they were still young.

 Between 1996 and 1998 he was part of the golden generation of Chindia, team that was nicknamed at the time as "the Little Ajax".
 Iosif played in the Divizia B and Divizia A for the team situated under Chindia Tower, then moved to FC Drobeta-Turnu Severin.

 In 1999, Iosif decided to retire from football after he suffered from almost permanently vertigo, affection that will torment him for no less than two years.